Letting the Cables Sleep

-"Letting the Cables Sleep" is the second single from British band Bush's third studio album The Science of Things, which was released in 1999.
+"Letting the Cables Sleep" is the second single from British rock band Bush's third studio album The Science of Things, which was released in 1999.
 In an interview, Gavin Rossdale revealed that the song was written for a friend who had contracted HIV.

 The song became a minor hit, and pushed the album to platinum status.
 The song was a bigger hit than its predecessor "Warm Machine", but not nearly as successful as the first single from the album, "The Chemicals Between Us."
 The song was featured in the film Goal II: Living the Dream and in the TV series ER, Charmed and Cold Case.